 As a boy, I was the type of student who was always being told he needed to work harder!
 School just wasn’t as much fun as sports.
 My love of history didn’t really show itself until I reached university, and even then there was a definite sports angle.
 My life honestly changed in the fall of 1983 when I discovered microfilmed copies of the New York Times in the basement of the library at Trent University.
 The first thing I looked up were the stories about Grover Cleveland Alexander coming out of the bullpen to strike out Tony Lazzeri in game seven of the 1926 World Series.
 Two years later, the story I wrote about that game helped sell my idea for a World Series flashback to CHEX radio and the Toronto Sun.

 My first book, Hockey Night in the Dominion of Canada, (Lester Publishing, 1992) was an historical novel set in the early days of professional hockey.
 I’m also the author of Fever Season (Dundurn Press, 2009) an historic hockey novel for younger readers about the 1918 Spanish Flu epidemic and the cancelled Stanley Cup series of 1919.
 I also worked with Dan Diamond and Associates, consulting publisher to the National Hockey League, from 1996 to 2018 and was a managing editor of Total Hockey (1998, 2000), Maple Leaf Gardens: Memories and Dreams (1999), 99: My Life in Pictures (1999) and The Toronto Blue Jays Official 25th Anniversary Commemorative Book (2001), as well as the annual NHL Official Guide & Record Book and many other titles.

 As a freelance writer, I’m the author or co-author of many non-fiction sports books for children, including The Big Book of Hockey for Kids and the Hockey Trivia for Kids series (Scholastic Canada).
-My titles for adults include The Toronto Maple Leafs: The Complete Oral History (Dundurn Press, 2017), Art Ross: The Hockey Legend Who Built the Bruins (Dundurn, 2015) and the Canadian bestseller Stanley Cup: The Complete History (Firefly Books, 2018).
-I have also compiled a series of sports quote books for Firefly.
+My titles for adults include The Toronto Maple Leafs: The Complete Oral History (Dundurn Press, 2017), Art Ross: The Hockey Legend Who Built the Bruins (Dundurn, 2015) and the Canadian bestsellers Stanley Cup: The Complete History (Firefly Books, 2018) and Hockey Hall of Fame Trues Stories (Firefly, 2022).